dataset-sh/slambda/doc-site/blog/2023-09-08-english-reading-exercise.md

 You can now print out `output.docs` and use it as an ESL learning material.

+### Download Example

+The results generated from the above code will be similar to this file, but due to the stochastic natural of language models, the specific outcome may vary.
+<a href="/downloads/raeding-exercise-example.docx" target="_blank">Download Example Here</a>

 ## The complete source code

 ### Install dependencies